Specification of MiniDemographicABM.jl: A simplified agent-based demographic model of the UK: Events

 \subsection{Divorces}

 The divorce event causes that a subset of married population becomes divorced:

 The first phrase in the right hand side refers to the set of married individuals who remained married excluding those who just got married.
 The second phrase refers to the population subset who just got divorced in the current iteration.
 Note that it is sufficient to only apply the divorce event to either the male or female sub-populations.
-After divorce takes place, the housing is specified according to the following assumption: \begin{enumerate}[label=\textbf{P. \arabic*}] \setItemnumber{\popassnum} \item Any male who just got divorced moves to an empty house within the same town (in conformance with assumption \ref{ass:space:selectOrCreateEmptyHouse}):
+After divorce takes place, the housing's assignment is specified according to the following assumption: \grayass{ Any male who just got divorced moves to an empty house within the same town (in conformance with Assumption \sassnum{\ref{ass:space:selectOrCreateEmptyHouse}}):

-\end{enumerate} \setvalue{\popassnum}{13} The re-allocation to an empty house is in conformance with assumption \ref{ass:space:selectOrCreateEmptyHouse}.
-The amount of yearly divorces in married male populations depends on the yearly probability given by
+} The re-allocation to an empty house is in conformance with assumption \sassnum{\ref{ass:space:selectOrCreateEmptyHouse}}.
+The amount of yearly divorces in married male populations can be estimated upon the yearly divorce rate given by

-That is, the instantaneous probability of a divorce event to a married man $m \in M_{isMarried}$ depends on $D_{divorceModifierByDecade}(\lceil age(m) / 10 \rceil)$, cf.\ Equation \ref{eq:instantaneous}.
+That is, the instantaneous probability of a divorce event to a married man $m \in M_{married}$ depends on $D_{divorceModifierByDecade}(\lceil age(m) / 10 \rceil)$, cf.\ Equation \eqref{eq:instantaneous}.